-The IPAWS PMO, in partnership with State and local alerting authorities, public and private sector partners, Federal partners, and non-profit and advocacy organizations, will use every opportunity and available venue, to provide educational and actionable information to the American people.
+The IPAWS PMO, in partnership with State and local alerting authorities, public and private sector partners, Federal partners, and non-profit and advocacy organizations, use opportunities and available venues to provide educational and actionable information to the American people.

 The IPAWS PMO encourages public safety officials to take full advantage of these products and work with local broadcasters to make the WEA PSAs a part of local public education campaigns by individualizing the PSA tagline.
 FEMA works with all public safety officials who are interested in incorporating these and other products into local efforts to educate the public about emergency alerts.

 The IPAWS PMO and Ready.gov also developed a webpage with up-to-date information informing the public about how to prepare for emergencies.
 Ready.gov/alerts provides information about WEAs, the Emergency Alert System (EAS), and NOAA’s All Hazards Radio.
-The webpage hosts all of the WEA PSAs as well as other helpful information for the public.
-Ready.gov/alerts also engages the American people by providing a mechanism for them to submit their personal stories of receiving WEAs; these stories are frequently highlighted on Ready.gov/alerts and/or included in FEMA presentations.
+The webpage hosts all the WEA PSAs as well as other helpful information for the public.

-Additionally, the IPAWS PMO developed a 15 minute web-based training course, “IPAWS and the American Public” http://www.training.fema.gov/EMIWeb/IS/courseOverview.aspx?code=IS-248.
-The course is designed to educate the American people about the variety of alert and warning tools and technologies public safety officials can use to send life-saving alerts.
-The course also has a section focused on how the public should respond when they receive an alert.
+IPAWS offers a free 15 minute web-based training course, “IPAWS and the American Public” //www.training.fema.gov/EMIWeb/IS/courseOverview.aspx?code=IS-248 and five one-minute educational videos providing valuable information to educate the public on how to respond when they receive an alert as well as the variety of alert and warning tools and technologies public safety officials can use to send life-saving alerts.